FAU-Inf2/FuzzPEG/README.md

   been covered at the end of the fuzzer run.

-## Generating Strings of Random Characters of Tokens
+## Generating Strings of Random Characters or Tokens

 The *FuzzPEG* framework also provides means to generate strings of random characters (`misc/random_string.sh`) or tokens (`misc/random_tokens.sh`).
 The two helper scripts take the